 Most major television stations across the country, as well as the big screen in Times Square, broadcast the official Groundhog Day ceremony.

-What can I expect at the Punxutawney Groundhog Day celebration?
+What Can I Expect at the Punxsutawney Groundhog Day Celebration?

-Plan to arrive in Punxutawney no later than 6am in time to catch one of several shuttles providing transportation to Gobbler's Knob (there is no parking at the Knob).
+Plan to arrive in Punxsutawney no later than 6 am in time to catch one of the several shuttles providing transportation to Gobbler's Knob (there is no parking at the Knob).